blendedham/irccloud/README.md

 A simple Cloudflare Workers application to keep your IRCCloud connection active!

-This script is inspired by the version written in go by [osm](https://github.com/osm/icka/), but rewritten from the ground up in Javascript to run on Cloudflare Workers.
+This script is inspired by the version written in go by [osm](https://github.com/osm/icka/), but rewritten from the ground up in JavaScript to run on Cloudflare Workers.
 Unlike that version, this fork can be completely deployed to and configured for Cloudflare Workers from the browser.
 Cloudflare Workers Secrets are used to store your IRCCloud credentials.

 This code uses IRCCloud's [publicly-documented RPC API](https://github.com/irccloud/irccloud-tools/wiki).
 While this script generally prevents IRCCloud disconnecting from IRC servers after 120 minutes of inactivity, it does not provide access to any other of the numerous features that are available in the [Pro version of IRCCloud](https://www.irccloud.com/pricing).
 Please support them if you can!